 Right to Amend Educational Records: The student, or eligible parents of the student, may challenge the accuracy.
 It is important to note that grades earned are not covered under FERPA because the rights of challenge are not intended to allow a student to contest; for example, a grade in a course because the student felt that a higher grade should have been assigned.
 However, FERPA does obligate faculty to honor a student’s request to determine if a grade was recorded in error.
 The process to request a revision of an educational record may include the following steps and appeal options:

-Step One: If the student believes that the education record is inaccurate, misleading or in violation of privacy rights, the student may request in writing to the Director of Enrollment Services that the record be changed.
+Step One: If the student believes that the education record is inaccurate, misleading or in violation of privacy rights, the student may request in writing to the Registrar that the record be changed.
 The letter should state the nature of the inaccuracy or error and request the revision that the student wants made in the record.
-The Director will review the request and respond to the student in writing within ten (10) business days of receipt of the request.
+The Registrar will review the request and respond to the student in writing within ten (10) business days of receipt of the request.

-Step Four: Following the outcome of a third-level appeal with the Vice President, a student may request a final review.
+Step Four: Following the outcome of a third-level appeal with the Vice President, Educational and Student Services a student may request a final review.
 Unresolved third-level appeals will be referred to the College President for final review.
 The President shall issue a decision in writing to the student within ten (10) business days of the request for final review.
 The President’s decision is final and binding.

 Disclosure: There are two types of information distinguished under FERPA: personally identifiable information and directory information.
 Certain conditions exist with regard to disclosure of each kind of information.
 The College complies as follows: